pjtunstall/lem-in/README.md

 cf(v, u) = c(v, u) - f(v, u) = 1 - (-1) = 2,
 ```

 which represents the possibility now to reverse our decision, cancelling out the flow from `u` to `v` and then to still have the ability to send flow from `v` to `u`.
 However, since any path must send flow from `start` to an adjacent node (and likewise to `end` along an edge from one of its neighbours), and since these "forward" directions must have unit residual capacity, `1` is the "bottleneck" value for any path, and that full residual capacity of `2` on in a reverse direction can never be used.
 Because of this, our program uses a simplified definition of flow that only takes values of `0` or `1` (hence actually now represented by a boolean: `false` or `true`) and never `-1`.

-## 5. AN ALTERNATIVE WAY
+## 5. An alternative way

 Before solving the problem, a natural first step seemed to be to find all the paths.
 One of us (Bilal) took this approach, using a form of BFS where the elements of the queue are not individual nodes but partial paths.
 First the partial path containing just the start node is placed in the queue.
 Then each time a partial path is "popped" from the queue, the neighbors of its last node are explored to see if a valid path can go from that last node to the neighbor.
 Every partial path with the valid neighbor as its new last node is added to the queue.
 While searching for all paths, a valid node is just one that isn't already part of that partial path.
 When the end node is added to a partial path, the resulting complete path is added to the list of paths.
 In this way, all paths can be found.